About the course

 The best practice is supported by the PRINCE2® certification scheme which provides a two tier Foundation and Practitioner level qualification.

-AgilePM® Passport is an accredited eLearning package eLearning package for AgilePM® Project Management.
-It covers the syllabus and competencies for both Foundation as well as Practitioner level study and qualification.
-This package however covers the Foundation level.
+PRINCE2® Passport is an accredited eLearning package for PRINCE2® Project Management.
+It covers the syllabus and competency required for both Foundation as well as Practitioner level study and qualification.
+This course however covers the Foundation Level.
+SPOCE's self-study products aim to provide you with a straightforward route to becoming a fully certificated Registered Practitioner in your own time and at your own pace.
+SPOCE offers options for Introduction, Foundation and Practitioner levels of study and qualification.

 - Provides flexibility for those wishing to study at a time, pace and place convenient to them